valentina-b/book-my-wedding-wish/README.md

 * I want to be able to see which gifts will be bought so that I can add more if I have to.
 * I want to have control over the presents I put on the wishlist so that I know the guests have the updated list.
 * I want to be able to add a personal message to each present so the guests know why I want that particular present.
-* I want to have a variety of presents on the wishlist so that everyone can pick something it fits their budget best.
+* I want to have a variety of presents on the wishlist so that everyone can pick something that fits their budget best.

 As a wedding guest...